Appendix: The healthy vegetarian keto diet

 Omega-3 fatty acids

 Omega-3 polyunsaturated fatty acids (PUFAs) are considered essential, meaning you need to get them from your diet.
-Studies suggest that long-chain omega-3 fats may reduce inflammation, lower triglycerides, and decrease the risk of cardiac events.1
+Studies suggest that long-chain omega-3 fats may reduce inflammation, lower triglycerides, and decrease the risk of cardiac events.

-Unfortunately, it’s estimated that most of us convert less than 10% of the short-chain PUFA alpha-linolenic acid (ALA) into the long-chain PUFAs eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).3
+Unfortunately, itโ€™s estimated that most of us convert less than 10% of the short-chain PUFA alpha-linolenic acid (ALA) into the long-chain PUFAs eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).

 Here are some strategies for getting your omega-3 fats as a vegetarian:

 1. Choose eggs from chickens fed omega-3-rich diets and dairy from grass-fed cows.
-This way, the animals do the conversion of short-chain to long-chain omega-3’s for you.
+This way, the animals do the conversion of short-chain to long-chain omega-3โ€™s for you.

 2. Consider supplementing with green algae, the only vegetarian source of long-chain omega-3 fatty acids.

-3. Take the advice of experts who recommend that vegetarians consume twice the recommended daily intake (RDI) for plant-based omega-3 fatty acids (known as alpha-linolenic acid, or ALA).4 This works out to 2.2 mg of ALA daily.
+3. Take the advice of experts who recommend that vegetarians consume twice the recommended daily intake (RDI) for plant-based omega-3 fatty acids (known as alpha-linolenic acid, or ALA).

 The best keto vegetarian sources of omega-3 fatty acids